p4paul/web-server-benchmarks/README.md

 ### Serve a JAR file from my local file system

-Uses a hard coded path to a JAR in my maven `.m2/` cache.
+Uses a sample file `sample/commons-lang-2.6.jar` for file transfer tests.